Enoch Powell: 1987–1992

 When Thatcher was challenged by Michael Heseltine for the leadership of the Conservative Party during November 1990, Powell said he would rejoin the party, which he had left in February 1974 over the issue of Europe, if Thatcher won, and would urge the public to support both her and, in Powell's view, national independence.
-He wrote to one of Thatcher's supporters, Norman Tebbit, on 16 November, telling him Thatcher was entitled to use his name and his support in any way she saw fit.
+He wrote to Thatcher's supporter Norman Tebbit on 16 November, telling him Thatcher was entitled to use his name and his support in any way she saw fit.
 Since she resigned on 22 November, Powell never rejoined the Conservatives.
-Powell wrote the following Sunday: "Good news is seldom so good, nor bad news so bad, as at first sight it appears".

-Her downfall was due to having so few like-minded people on European integration amongst her colleagues and that as she had adopted a line that would improve her party's popularity, it was foolish of them to force her out.
-However he added, "The battle has been lost, but not the war.
-The fact abides that, outside the magic circle at the top, a deep rooted opposition has been disclosed in the UK to surrendering to others the right to make our laws, fix our taxes, or decide our policies.
+Powell wrote the following Sunday: "Good news is seldom so good, nor bad news so bad, as at first sight it appears.
+Her downfall was due to having so few like-minded people on European integration amongst her colleagues, and as she had adopted a line that would improve her party's popularity, it was foolish of them to force her out."
+He added, "The battle has been lost, but not the war.
+The fact abides that, outside the magic circle at the top, a deep-rooted opposition has been disclosed in the UK to surrendering to others the right to make our laws, fix our taxes, or decide our policies.
 Running deep beneath the overlay of years of indifference is still the attachment of the British public to their tradition of democracy.
 Their resentment on learning that their own decisions can be overruled from outside remains as obstinate as ever".
 Thatcher had relit the flame of independence and "what has happened once can happen again ... sooner or later those who aspire to govern ... will have to listen".

-In December 1991, Powell said that "Whether Yugoslavia dissolves into two states or half a dozen states or does not dissolve at all makes no difference to the safety and well being of the United Kingdom".
+In December 1991 Powell said that "Whether Yugoslavia dissolves into two states or half a dozen states or does not dissolve at all makes no difference to the safety and well being of the United Kingdom".
 The UK's national interests determined that the country should have "a foreign policy which befits the sole insular and oceanic state in Europe".
 During the 1992 general election Powell spoke for Nicholas Budgen in his old seat of Wolverhampton South West.
 He praised Budgen for his opposition to the Maastricht Treaty and condemned the rest of the Conservative Party for supporting it.